nospamcalfee/picow_mdns_webserver/README.md

 make
 ```

 This example assumes you are sitting in the build subdirectory.
-Note that the
-website files are built at cmake time, so I generally use the following
-incantation to rebuild my app:
+The definition
+of HOSTNAME becomes the name of the server, used like "fred.local" as a URL
+in your favorite browser.
+This assumes your host OS such as linux, Mac, or
+Windows (if mdns is installed) supports the .local dynamic dns name.

 ```bash
 rm CMakeCache.txt ; cmake ..  -DWIFI_SSID="Your Network" -DWIFI_PASSWORD="Your Password" -DHOSTNAME="fred"; make clean; make -j 8